 Susan Nolte had an idea, but was it a viable business?
-That’s the question that brought her to the Entrepreneurial Center in the spring of 2008.
+That’s the question that brought her to the Entrepreneurial Center.
 With guidance from the business coaches, Susan developed a business plan, learned about marketing strategies and gained an appreciation for cash flow management as she refined her business concept in a series of classes designed for those just starting (or thinking of starting) a business.

 Susan talked about the classroom experience and what that did for the launch of her business.
 “I loved learning from the visiting instructors, because I felt that I got an inside look at the major focus areas of a business from people who were actually practicing in their areas.
 Although my business idea changed considerably after the class was over, I used everything I learned in class to refine my business concept.”
 Originally, Susan wanted to bake and deliver delicious, wholesome cookies that had healthier ingredients than those traditionally found in stores at the time.
 Over time, the concept evolved into a healthy cookie mix, which allowed her to take advantage of broader consumer appeal, wider geographic reach and a longer product shelf-life.